aranelpalantir/MssqlToolBox/README.md

 - **Reorganize Indexes**: Reorganize indexes for all tables in all online databases, a specific database, or a specific table, with the option to set a fragmentation limit.
 - **Update Index Statistics**: Updates index statistics for all tables in all online databases, a specific database, or a specific table.
 - **Index Optimization**: Optimizes indexes for all tables in all online databases, a specific database, or a specific table, with the option to set a fragmentation limit.
+- **Top 10 Queries by Avg.
+CPU Time**: Display the top 10 queries based on average CPU time.
+- **Top 10 Queries by Avg.
+Elapsed Time**: Display the top 10 queries based on average elapsed time.
+- **Top 10 Active Queries by CPU Time**: Display the top 10 active queries based on CPU time.
 - **Exit**: Exit the application.

 ## Getting Started